Manasa379798425/hisrdm/README.md

-The invention of the telephone by Alexander Graham Bell in 1876 revolutionized communication.
+The construction of Stonehenge in England began around 3000 BC.